Fighting Common Cold By Resting

 µ contribution for a healthier world!

 When you realise that you are about to catch cold, consult a doctor.
 You cannot be sure of type of virus causing symptoms similar to common cold!
 Common colds are caused by more than hundred different type of viruses.
 Most common virus causing common cold is rhinovirus.
 Common cold is less severe than Influenza (flu).
 Flu is caused by Influenza viruses.
 Previously doctors, nurses, paramedics used to differentiate the flu from the common cold.
-In recent history we used to worry about Swine flu, Bird flu etc. Now-a-days the whole world is under siege by Covid-19 caused by a novel Corona virus named SARS-CoV-2.
+In recent history we used to worry about Swine flu, Bird flu etc. Now-a-days the whole world is under siege by COVID-19 caused by a novel (new) corona virus named SARS-CoV-2.
 Some symptoms of the COVID-19 overlaps with the common cold as well as the flu.

 Taking zinc supplements may not reduces the chances of contracting common cold.
-But if these are taken within 24 hrs of the onset of symptoms, zinc may reduce the duration and severity of symptoms.
+But if zinc is taken within 24 hrs of the onset of symptoms, it may reduce the duration and severity of symptoms.

 - you may have other related problems (symptoms) like sore throat, fever, sneezing, headache etc.,

 - one of the nostrils is more congested than the other one,

 - sinus (cavities in bones around nose and eyes) may make cold even more problematic in some people.

 Paracetamol or some NSAID (Non-Steroidal Anti-Inflammatory Drugs) like ibuprofen may help with pain.